corticon/documentation/docs/Dynamic-Forms/README.md

 ## Design

-The Dynamic Forms in the sample page are rendered by a reusable Client Side Component (CSC).
+- The Dynamic Forms in the sample page are rendered by a reusable Client Side Component (CSC).
 Just switch samples with the dropdown and you're in a different dynamic form.

-This framework--separating the CSC from the rules--promotes agility for development teams, as it distinguishes the 'instructions' for what to present to the user (defined in a Corticon.js decision service) and the code that renders the form based upon these instructions.
+- This framework-separating the CSC from the rules-promotes agility for development teams, as it distinguishes the 'instructions' for what to present to the user (defined in a Corticon.js decision service) and the code that renders the form based upon these instructions.

-The CSC does not know the questions to be asked at each step and what the answers mean but it knows how to render these questions and collect the answers.
+- The CSC does not know the questions to be asked at each step and what the answers mean but it knows how to render these questions and collect the answers.

-The decision service driving the dynamic forms, specify what the questions, the constraints on questions and where to store the answers.
+- The decision service driving the dynamic forms, specify what the questions, the constraints on questions and where to store the answers.
 The decision services do not know the current state of the questionnaire but know what to do at each step.

-Typically, a CSC is written and maintained by a developer or a team of developers while the decision services are written by business analysts who understand well the problem domain of the questionnaire.
+- Typically, a CSC is written and maintained by a developer or a team of developers while the decision services are written by business analysts who understand well the problem domain of the questionnaire.

-Here is a summary of the roles and responsibilities:

 <p style="text-align:center;">
 <img width="500"src="../assets/RolesResponsibilities.PNG"
- title="architecture">
+ title="ummary of the roles and responsibilities:
+">
 </p>

 ## Local versus Remote Decision Services